Modes

 - High-stakes automations

-The workflow can only read and analyze — it cannot modify anything.
+The workflow can only read and analyze — it cannot make any changes.

 - Cannot label, archive, or send